Experimental Balance Changes for upcoming Milestone #2 · Beastieball update for 25 August 2025

 - Cleanup:

-- 🔼 New effect: Rests all FIELD EFFECTS and BOOSTS when they TAG OUT
+- 🔼 New effect: Resets all FIELD EFFECTS and BOOSTS when they TAG OUT

-- 🔼 New effect: Rests all FIELD EFFECTS and BOOSTS when they TAG OUT
+- 🔼 New effect: Resets all FIELD EFFECTS and BOOSTS when they TAG OUT

 - Moist: